kaminiwalunj/OpenAIWorkshop/scenarios/prompt_engineering/prompt-engg-intro.md

 A:
 ```

-Keep in mind that it's not required to use the QA format.
+Keep in mind that the QA format is not required.
 The format depends on the task at hand.
 For instance, you can perform a simple classification task and give examples that demonstrate the task as follows:

 *Prompt:*
 ```